-All adult classes are $20 per group class with the option of using a class card, discounting the classes to $12 per class if you sign up for multiple classes a week.
+All adult classes are $20 per group class.
+All adult classes that meet once per week are paid on a month to month basis.
 Registration can be made without a fee to guarantee a spot in class.
 Private lessons available upon request.
 Contact us for pricing.

 Taught by Julie Fitzgerald